 If the water coming into your home is safe to drink, then yes.
 However, if your water contains harmful contaminants, you should look into additional treatment methods to address those, such as reverse osmosis.
 A water softener will improve the taste of water, but if you want to remove the chlorine taste and odor, you need a water filter that uses activated carbon, like a Puronics system.

 Do I Have to Use Salt?

 Yes.
-A water softener cannot regenerate without sodium chloride or potassium chloride.
+Salt-free water softeners are a myth.
+(If you see one marketed as such, it’s actually just a type of water conditioner.)
+A water softener cannot regenerate its resin beads without salt — whether it’s sodium chloride or potassium chloride.
 If it doesn’t regenerate, it won’t be able to soften your water.
-A water softener adds a very small amount of sodium or potassium to your water.
+The salt from a water softener adds a very small amount of sodium or potassium to your water.
 The equivalent amount of sodium is about as much as what is in a slice of white bread for every gallon of water.

-If you’re concerned about the sodium, you can install a reverse osmosis system under your kitchen sink for drinking and cooking or use potassium chloride.
+If you’re concerned about the sodium, you can install a reverse osmosis system, which will remove the sodium, under your kitchen sink for drinking and cooking, or use potassium chloride.
 Another option is a salt-free filtration system, which can prevent scale buildup but won’t provide all the other benefits of soft water.
 Read more about Salt-Based vs. Salt-Free Water Conditioners.